UNICEF Ireland

-UNICEF Ireland, also known as the Irish National Committee for UNICEF, is one of 36 UNICEF National Committees based in industrialised countries.
+Unicef Ireland is one of 36 UNICEF National Committees based in industrialised countries.
 The National Committees raise funds for the organisation's worldwide emergency and development work.
 UNICEF Ireland also advises the Irish Government and other bodies on policies and legislation which support programmes and commitments under the UN Convention on the Rights of the Child.

 Nature

 UNICEF Ireland is a registered charity.

 Goals

 UNICEF Ireland raises funds for UNICEF's worldwide emergency and development work.
 It also advises the Irish Government and other bodies on policies and legislation which support programmes and commitments under the UN Convention on the Rights of the Child, working to promote the rights of children living in Ireland, regardless of race, religion or nationality.

 Activities

 UNICEF Ireland’s first “Believe in Zero” campaign took place from 24 October-6 November 2010.
 During these two weeks, UNICEF Ireland's goal was to raise over €1,000,000 simply by getting every adult in Ireland to donate €1 each to UNICEF.

 In 2011, UNICEF Ireland published a series of four reports that presented the findings of primary research carried out among Irish teenagers in late 2010.
 The First Report focuses on ‘happiness’ and explores general themes around teenage well-being throughout the country.